piximi/documentation/piximi-documentation/create-cell-crops-with-cellprofiler.md

 Drag and drop your images into the `Images` input module.
 ```

 Next, select appropriate rules to categorize your files in the `NamesAndTypes` input module.
-For images that contain `Channel2` in their filename, assign the name `rawDNA`.
-For images that contain `Channel1` in their filename, assign the name `rawGFP`.
+In these images, files that contain `Channel2` in their filename are assign the name `rawDNA` and images that contain `Channel1` in their filename are assigned the name `rawGFP`.

 ```{figure} ./img/user-guide-names-and-types-view.png
 :class: img-shadow